 What Types Of Financial Aid Are Available?

-The two major types of financial aid available include government-funded grants such as the Free Application for Student Aid (FAFSA) and the Pell Grant.
-In addition, there are student loans available that require reimbursement.
+The two major types of financial aid available include government-funded grants such as the Pell Grant.
+In addition, there are student loans available that require repayment.

 Some local welding trade schools have their own funds that can be applied for, whether it's a scholarship, grant, or loan.
 There are also state government and federal government courses.
 The following is more information about these options.

 For many, grants are the most desirable option, because they don't have to be paid back.
 That means they don't accrue interest either.
-Two of the best options are the FAFSA and the Pell Grant.
+The best options is the Pell Grant.

 While student loans help cover the costs of school, they must be repaid over a designated period of time, with interest.
 These loans are typically offered at a lower rate than the market, so the payback isn't as intimidating.
 They do not reduce the costs of schooling overall; they just help with the immediate payments due.
 The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program, and the Sallie Mae Career Training Smart Option Loan is also available.